pat/blog/_posts/2016-01-03-music-is-magic.markdown

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">The best moment of the night.
 Paul Kelly was an arms length away but I had to close my eyes &amp; let it wash over me <a href="https://t.co/Ugz918TvYd">https://t.co/Ugz918TvYd</a></p>&mdash; Jessica Walton (@JessHealyWalton) <a href="https://twitter.com/JessHealyWalton/status/679274391834787840">December 22, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Even if I had attended this gig alone, it would have been a brilliant night.
 However, I was lucky enough to have several dear friends join me.
 None had attended A Swingin' Bella Christmas before, and all adored the evening - which made the experience all the more magnificent.
-A perfect final gig for the year.
+A perfect, magical final gig for the year.

-Is the fact that I love a Christmas concert so much a Christmas miracle?
-Music, truly, is magic.